projectriff-archive/domino/README.md

 # domino

-Domino is a FaaS Acceptance Test Suite for riff on Windows
+Domino is a FaaS Acceptance Test Suite for riff and PFS on Windows

 What you need:

-- a recent build of `riff` available on the system path
+- a recent build of `riff` or `pfs` CLI available on the system path, for PFS testing provide `--pfs` arg
+- for PFS you need the distro files (relocated or not) with manifest location provided via `--manifest` arg
 - a recent install of `kubectl` available on the system path
 - a json key file for a service account with push credentials to the GCR repo you are using
 - a Kubernetes cluster that can run riff running on GKE - see https://projectriff.io/docs/getting-started/gke/